joerodgers/spo-public-group-workflows/README.md

-# SiteTemplateApplicator
+# M365 Group Creation Workflows
- Components for an Azure Function, Logic App and PowerShell scripts to create two PnP site templates in an O365 templates.
+Components consist of two Azure Logic Apps and a key vault.